Prunus rivularis: Description

+Etymology

+Prunus is Latin for plum, whereas rivularis means being near a stream.

 Distribution and habitat

 Prunus rivularis is native to the United States; found in California, Arkansas, southern Illinois, south-eastern Kansas, Kentucky, northern Louisiana, Mississippi, Missouri, southwestern Ohio, Oklahoma, Tennessee, and Texas.
 It can be found in a variety of places in nature: places like creeksides, wooden canyons, bottom of valleys and flooded plains.
 This plant grows on limestone-based woodland or sandy soil.
 The moisture of the soil can vary between dry and moist, though the soil has to be well drained.
 (In other words, water is readily removed from the soil).
 The preferred pH is slightly more alkaline (greater than 7.2).
 It is hardy to levels of 6–9 because of its varied distribution.
 This implies that the USDA zones, or geographically designated zones of temperature of which plants can grow under, are found in the southern U.S. The temperature ranges between -10 and 30 F. Because of the range of dispersion, the amount of precipitation this plant can experience is anywhere from 24 to 48 in per year.